Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Early stopping once solution found.
 * Do not re-evaluate if child is a copy of parent and not mutated.
 * Reuse arrays used for vectorized random number generation.
+* Remove all custom functions and do everything in one large function.
+* More vectorization somehow?
+* Try not to copy best solution found so far, somehow?
+* Benchmark more consistently (repeat 3+ times and take mean execution time).
+* Optimize array data types (bitstrings, random numbers), see if speed improvement for small/different types.
+* Can we vecorize crossover for the entire population?
+* Can we represent the population of bitstrings as a matrix and is it faster?

+I have genetic algorithm implementations in a bunch of other languages on disk, I may add them to this project if there's interest.

 Do you have more ideas?
 Do you see a bug?